Hadi-Tavana/Multisite-AD-Lab/README.md

 ![sysmonInstallition](images/sec/sysmonInstallition.png)

-Accessing the Splunk Web Interface
+### 11. Accessing the Splunk Web Interface:

 Now that both Splunk and Sysmon are properly configured, it's time to make a few final configurations on the Splunk server itself.

 Ensure that your Ubuntu server (running Splunk) and your Windows VM (running Sysmon) are on the same network and can communicate with each other.
 In my setup, both machines are connected to VMnet2, which is configured as a Host-only network in VMware.

 To access the Splunk Web Interface:

-1.Open your browser on your host machine.
+I. Open your browser on your host machine.

-2.In the address bar, type the IP address of your Ubuntu server followed by port 8000.
+II.
+In the address bar, type the IP address of your Ubuntu server followed by port 8000.

 Example:
 http://192.168.2.10:8000

-3.This will bring up the Splunk login page.
+III.
+This will bring up the Splunk login page.
 Use the credentials you created during the installation to log in.

 ![splunkLoginPage.png](images/sec/splunkLoginPage.png)

- Create a New Index in Splunk
+### 12. Create a New Index in Splunk:

 After logging in to the Splunk Web Interface:

-1.Go to the Settings menu (top right).
+I. Go to the Settings menu (top right).

-2.Click on Indexes.
+II.
+Click on Indexes.

-3.On the Indexes page, click New Index.
+III.
+On the Indexes page, click New Index.

-4.Name the index:
+IV.
+Name the index:

   I named it HRT-PC01

   ⚠️ Make sure the name matches the one used in the inputs.conf file.

   ![creatingIndex](images/sec/creatingIndex.png)

   Leave other settings as default or adjust based on your preference.

-Click Save.
+V. Click Save.

   you should be able to see your newly created index:

   ![index=hrt-pc01](images/sec/index=hrt-pc01.png)

-🔄 Step 4: Configure Splunk to Receive Logs
+### 13. Configure Splunk to Receive Logs

-To allow your Splunk server to receive logs from the forwarder (HRT-PC01):
+To allow your Splunk server to receive logs from the forwarder (HRT-DC):

-In splunk web interface navigate to Settings > Forwarding and receiving.
+In splunk web interface navigate to: Settings > Forwarding and receiving.

 Under Receive data, click Add new.